 As discussed, a QCD can be a very financially-effective way to support a cause.
 However, as with any financial and tax strategy, it’s important to first understand the details and limitations.
 It’s very important to note that a qualified charitable distribution does not provide a charitable deduction for taxpayers – regardless of whether the individual itemizes their deductions.

-Instead, a disbursement directly to charity enables the donor to exclude the sum from their taxable income, the benefits of which (as explained in the four reasons above), can cascade into other areas of their financial situation.
-Eliminating the hurdle to itemize tax deductions to realize the full monetary benefits can be very advantageous when considering the standard deduction is even higher for taxpayers over age 65.
+Instead, a disbursement directly to charity enables the donor to exclude the sum from their taxable income.
+The benefits (as explained in the four reasons above), can cascade into other areas of their financial situation.
+Getting around the hurdle to itemize tax deductions to reap tax savings is advantageous especially when the taxpayer is over age 65.

 QCDs are perhaps best utilized when an individual does need the income from their entire required minimum distribution.
-Since the IRS will first satisfy the RMD with any withdrawals throughout the year, it’s important to plan ahead, especially if taking monthly distributions.
+The IRS will first satisfy the RMD with any withdrawals throughout the year.
+So it’s important to plan ahead, especially if taking monthly distributions.

 Learn more about qualified charitable distributions.